Events Past, But Not Forgotten

 The relationship between nutrition and substance use is complicated.
 Nutrition can either help or hinder recovery.
 In fact, food can become an addiction of its own!
 This workshop aims to provide participants with a comprehensive understanding of the role of nutrition in substance use recovery.
 More specifically, we identify common nutrition-related challenges faced by those in recovery, explore practical strategies for supporting and improving nutrition, and consider the impact of sustained nutritional wellness on long-term recovery.
 Eat Good, Feel Good.
 Feel Good, Do Good!

-Presenters: Dr. Alex Elswick and Dr. Heather Norman-Burgdolf
+Presenter: Dr. Alex Elswick and Dr. Heather Norman-Burgdolf

 Date: Friday, July 21, 2023